nspcc-dev/neo-go/docs/node-configuration.md

 ```
 RPC:
   Enabled: true
-  Address: ""
+  Addresses:
+    - ":10332"
   EnableCORSWorkaround: false
   MaxGasInvoke: 50
   MaxIteratorResultItems: 100
   MaxFindResultItems: 100
   MaxNEP11Tokens: 100
   MaxWebSocketClients: 64
-  Port: 10332
   SessionEnabled: false
   SessionExpirationTime: 15
   SessionBackedByMPT: false
   SessionPoolSize: 20
   StartWhenSynchronized: false
   TLSConfig:
-    Address: ""
+    Addresses:
+      - ":10331"
     CertFile: serv.crt
     Enabled: true
-    Port: 10331
     KeyFile: serv.key
 ```
 where:
 - `Enabled` denotes whether an RPC server should be started.
 - `Address` is an RPC server address to be running at.
+Warning: this field is deprecated, please, use `Addresses` instead.
+- `Addresses` is a list of RPC server addresses to be running at and listen to in the form of "host:port".
 - `EnableCORSWorkaround` turns on a set of origin-related behaviors that make RPC server wide open for connections from any origins.
 It enables OPTIONS request handling for pre-flight CORS and makes the server send